ent/ent/doc/md/tutorial-todo-gql.md

 ## Basic Skeleton

-We use the [gqlgen](https://gqlgen.com/) framework in this example as Ent provides an official integration with it.
+[gqlgen](https://gqlgen.com/) is a framework for easily generating GraphQL servers in Go.
+In this tutorial, we will review Ent's official integration with it.

 We start by creating a simple GraphQL schema for our todo list, then install the [99designs/gqlgen](https://github.com/99designs/gqlgen) package and configures it.
 Let's create a file named `todo.graphql` and paste the following: